INTERESTS: Video games, anime, robots, and outdoor things

 I like going for walks.
 It took me a while to discover this but the school is in a really nice area.
 If you walk towards Tesla and go right and walk down further there is a wilderness park.
 It is a nice place for walks, you get to meet people who are walking their dogs too.
 So if you are looking for some animal therapy you may get to see dogs and get to pet them.

 What is your dream job?

-If you asked me when I was a freshman at university I would have said a CEO of my own company, working in AI, and trying to discover how medicine and AI can interact with each other to better diagnose people.
-Now my dream is to work for a VR company to develop the hardware and software for a virtual reality experience instead of what we already have on the market today.
+If you asked me when I was a freshman at university I would have said a CEO of my own company.
+I wanted to work in AI, and try to discover how medicine and AI can interact with each other to better diagnose people.
+Now my dream is to work for a VR company.
+I want to develop the hardware and software for a virtual reality experience instead of what we already have on the market today.
 Danny of Bad Honey Bun Games has been an inspiration.

 What is your favorite quote?